At York Developmental Social Neuroscience Lab, we are interested to find out how babies develop socially and emotionally.

 In this video you can see which parts of happy face a 7-months-old baby is exploring.
 We used an instrument called eye-tracker to record the baby’s eye movements.
 The red dot shows where the baby is looking and for how long.
 The bigger the dot, the longer the baby is looking.
 You will notice that although this baby is very young, the eye movements are quite precise.

-In other studies we measure signals coming from baby’s brain.
-This can tell us how fast babies detect changes in the emotional expression of a face or of a voice.
+In other studies we measure signals coming from baby’s brain by using a cap with special sensors, like the one in this picture.
+This method can tell us how fast babies detect changes in the emotional expression of a face or of a voice.
 It can also tell us whether babies pay more attention and learn from certain emotions.
-More information about some of these method can be found here.
+This method is comfortable and safe for the babies.

 Video recordings of babies are also made during the studies.
 These recordings help our researchers to observe changes in the baby’s state and behaviors, and to check that other measurements are accurate.
 The videotapes are watched/heard only by our research team.